Holly Cunningham: 2012–2019

 Holly and Jason experience problems in their relationship which is made worse by Holly sleeping with Dodger.
 Holly lies about the incident when Cindy questions her saying Dodger raped her but she later comes clean causing Jason to break up with her.
 Holly also struggles to deal with Cindy's bipolar as she starts to think that dead boyfriend Rhys is still alive and wants them to run away together.
 Cindy eventually disappears causing Holly to panic over what to do but Cindy's boyfriend Dirk Savage promises to support her and Hilton.
 Cindy is later found and sectioned but she tells Jason that she believes that Holly and Dirk are trying to poison her which he then tells Holly, upsetting her.
 When Cindy comes for a visit she tries to run away eventually falling into a lake.
 When Holly tries to get her out Cindy pushes her under.
 She survives but Cindy is once again sectioned.

 In November she discovers that Jason has an eating disorder and is shocked he never told her he was struggling.
-At Christmas Cindy is released and starts to mend her relationship with Holly, buying her a car for Christmas/ her birthday.
+At Christmas Cindy is released and starts to mend her relationship with Holly, buying her a car for Christmas and her birthday.
 She is delighted when Dirk proposes to her mum.
 In 2015, Holly is delighted to find that her former stepbrother Harry Thompson (Parry Glasspool) is in Hollyoaks High and befriends him and newcomers Cleo McQueen (Nadine Rose Mulkerrin) and Zack Loveday (Duayne Boachie).
-Holly supports Jason when he is admitted to an eating disorder facility and when he got out went to a music festival with Harry, Zack and Cleo but Zack ended up running over Dylan Jenkins (James Fletcher).
+Holly supports Jason when he is admitted to an eating disorder facility.